BodiAugustus/dev_site_2022/README.md

 #63.
 Created useEthPrice.js to get price of ETH for app. created fetcher function to pull api data from coingecko api using useEthPrice function.
 Retrieved json data.

 #64.
 Displayed the ETH price to the ui in Hero.
 Repeated process for FTM and XMR.
 Set up refreshInterval to refresh values to UI every 1 minute.

+#65.
+Displayed SPIRIT, BTC, and SCRT prices to UI, imported logos.
+Did some styling.